 And from her own she learn’d to melt at other’s woe.

-Virtue is also a daughter of Jove; but she was sent down from heaven to the earth later than Adversity; and Jove at that time directed Adversity to rear Virtue and mould the character of Virtue so as to make sure that Virtue would learn what sorrow was and on what occasions Virtue should feel sympathy towards persons in distress.
+In the second stanza of ‘Hymn to Adversity’, Virtue is also a daughter of Jove, but she was sent down from heaven to the earth later than Adversity, and Jove at that time directed Adversity to rear Virtue and mold the character of Virtue so as to make sure that Virtue would learn what sorrow was and on what occasions Virtue should feel sympathy towards persons in distress.
 Adversity was also directed by her father, Jove, to perform her functions scrupulously.
-The main idea in this stanza is that virtuous persons are taught by their adverse circumstances to endure those circumstances patiently, and to accept without grumbling the misfortunes which have befallen them.
+The main idea in this stanza is that virtuous persons are taught by their adverse circumstances to endure those circumstances patiently and to accept without grumbling the misfortunes which have befallen them.

 Scared at thy frown terrific, fly